corrode/corrode.github.io/content/blog/dont-use-preludes-and-globs/index.md

 Another common argument for preludes is that they reduce friction when importing types.

 I don't think that's true anymore.
 Editor support for Rust has made great strides in the last years.
 Nowadays, your editor will just auto-import the type for you.
 (Largely thanks to [Rust Analyzer](https://rust-analyzer.github.io/) and [Rust Rover](https://www.jetbrains.com/rust/)).
-Problem solved!
+Problem solved! [^editor]

+[^editor]: I should mention that many modern editors can often show you the fully qualified path of a type, even when it's imported via a prelude.
+This does away with some of the clarity concerns associated with preludes.

 ### Trait-only preludes